 Critics of GMOs almost never acknowledge the fact that almost all hard cheeses are GMOs.
 In cheese production, coagulants called rennet are used to clot milk.
 The primary enzyme in rennet driving the clotting process is called chymosin, which acts on milk proteins like casein and makes milk curdle.

 Traditionally, rennet is obtained from the fourth stomach lining of an unweaned calf.
 Calves have a higher amount of rennet in their stomachs compared to adults as they use it to digest milk, their main source of food.
 The rennet extracted from the stomach linings is usually a mixture of chymosin, pepsin (another enzyme) and other proteins.
+Rennet can only be obtained once from a single, young animal.
+This makes it a costly necessity during cheese production.
+To make billions of pounds of cheese, industrial chemistry is needed to produce large quantities of rennet.
+Recently harvested calf stomachs are chopped up en masse, and then chemically refined to produce rennet consisting of precise ratios of various enzymes, such as chymosin and pepsin, which are needed for consistent cheese production.

 Beginning in the 1960s, the price of rennet, a byproduct of the veal industry, rose and became less stable as the animal rights movement grew.
 Demand for cheese also soared, and cheese-makers began looking for alternative sources of rennet from plants and microbes.